hailaykidu/LGSE-Project-/docs/VALIDATION.md

 # Pipeline validation

-Evidence that the complete LGSE path runs end to end, recorded because several integration failures previously reached it unnoticed.
+Evidence that the complete LGSE path runs end to end.
+None of the stages below are exercised together by unit tests, which cover these components in isolation — this run is retained as the check that they compose correctly.

-> **This run predates the alignment-matrix requirement.** It executed under
+> **This validation run is not evidence of a faithful reproduction under the
-> an earlier revision in which W defaulted to the identity.
-That default has
+> paper's method.** Under the current implementation, W has no default and
-> since been removed: W is now an author-supplied artifact with no default,
+> must be an author-supplied artifact set via `lgse.alignment_matrix_path`;
-> so **the command below will now fail** unless
+> the command below requires this to be configured in the run config, or the
-> `lgse.alignment_matrix_path` is set.
+> run refuses to start (see `IMPLEMENTATION_NOTES.md` §1a-i).
 >
-> The run is kept because the stages it confirms — tokenizer expansion,
+> The run is retained because the stages it confirms — tokenizer expansion,
 > initialization, regularization, backbone freezing, checkpointing,
 > downstream fine-tuning — are unaffected by where W comes from.
 It is
 > **not** evidence of a faithful reproduction, and its scores were never
 > results (see *Scores* below).
-Re-running it requires supplying a W.

 ## Run

     python src/training/run_experiment.py \
         --system lgse_lapt --task ner --language tigrinya --seed 42 \
         --data-dir <tigrinya NER split> --corpus <LAPT corpus>
-    # now additionally requires lgse.alignment_matrix_path in the config
+    # requires lgse.alignment_matrix_path in the config

 Environment: python 3.13, torch 2.5.1+cu118, transformers 4.51.3,
 fasttext 0.9.3, CPU.